rorymcstay/academic-kickstart/content/home/about.md

 # Biography

-Rory McStay 21, was born in London, grew up in Dublin, Ireland and currently lives in the seaside town of Dun Laoghaire.
-Living beside the sea, Rory developed an interest in sailing from a young age and ultimately went on to represent Ireland in sailing at the ISAF Youth World Championships in 2012.
+Rory McStay 21, was born in London, grew up in Dublin, Ireland and currently lives in the city of London, workinng as a technology analyst at Deutsche Bank.
+Rory recently completed his studies in maths and economics at Trinity College Dublin and was awarded the Bastable award for placing first in the economic examinations.

-Rory currently studies Maths and Economics at Trinity College Dublin and works part time in the yachting industry having established Proper Rigging, a sailboat running rigging and racing yacht maintenance business.
-Rory recently achieved the milestone of completing the rebuild and restoration of a 30 year old Land Rover Defender.
+Growing up beside the sea, Rory developed an interest in sailing from a young age and ultimately went on to represent Ireland in sailing at the ISAF Youth World Championships in 2012.
+Up until recently Rory was the owner/operator of Proper Rigging, a sailboat running rigging and racing yacht maintenance business.

+Rory also is the proud owner of a 1986 Land Rover Defender which he rebuilt over the course of two years.
+This lead him to an interest in vintage cars and ultimately the ambition to keep his savings account in his garage.